Life as a tortuga is good. I’ve got everything I need, and it’s always with me. My driver is learning from me … simplicity, yet lacking nothing.

 Finally, think light weight, think compact, think multipurpose, think useful … maybe even in that order.
 Backpackers know lightweight and compact stuff: emergency catalytic heaters, dinnerware, and more.
 Big goose down comforters … light but so very warm!

 Of course, for every rule, there’s an exception: Lodge cast-iron stuff.
-Individual skillets that fit on a serving board – yum, eating sizzling hot … not light, but purposeful as dinnerware and cookware all-in-one!
+Individual skillets that fit on a serving board – yum, eating sizzling hot … not light, but purposeful … and nothing cooks like cast iron!

 Simple can be fun!!
 Simple does not mean doing without.